Croatia, Destinations

 It’s a coastal town, so it additionally has great sea views and a beach.
 All this, of course, implies incredible tourist crowds, especially in the highest season.
 That’s why it also feels less local, more international, and more touristy.

-Do you slowly get the idea of which city is more for you?
 Let’s look in more detail at a few important points during any trip.

 Weather differences and Touristic season